Slovak Republic (1939–1945): Slovak forces during the campaign against Poland (1939)

 Slovakia was the only Axis nation other than Germany to take part in the Invasion of Poland.
-With the impending invasion planned for September 1939, the Oberkommando der Wehrmacht (OKW) requested the assistance of Slovakia.
+With the impending invasion planned for early September 1939, the Oberkommando der Wehrmacht (OKW) requested the assistance of Slovakia.
 Although the Slovak military was only six months old, it formed a small mobile combat group consisting of several infantry and artillery battalions.
 Two combat groups were created for the campaign in Poland alongside the Germans.
 The first group was a brigade-sized formation that consisted of six infantry battalions, two artillery battalions, and a company of combat engineers, all commanded by Antonín Pulanich.
 The second group was a mobile formation that consisted of two battalions of combined cavalry and motorcycle recon troops along with nine motorized artillery batteries, all commanded by Gustav Malár.
 The two groups reported to the headquarters of the 1st and 3rd Slovak Infantry Divisions.
-The two combat groups fought while pushing through the Nowy Sącz and Dukla Mountain Passes, advancing towards Dębica and Tarnów in the region of southern Poland.
+The two combat groups fought while pushing through the Nowy Sącz and Dukla Mountain Passes, advancing towards Dębica and Tarnów in the region of northern Poland.

+Slovakia's Field Army Bernolák, consisting of three infantry divisions and a mobile group, participated in the invasion and was subordinate to Germany's Army Group South.